 Skip to content

-Pain is one of the most common symptoms of osteoarthritis and one of the most debilitating.
-It’s hard to enjoy life and be active when you’re in pain, which is why it is so crucial to find ways to manage it.
+Pain is one of the most common symptoms of osteoarthritis, and one of the most debilitating.
+It’s hard to enjoy life and be active when you’re in pain, which is why it’s so crucial to find ways to manage it.

 Where does the pain come from?